-Effective July 6, 2018, the U.S. Trade Representative imposed additional duties on goods of China with an annual trade value of approximately $34 billion as part of the action in the Section 301 investigation of China's acts, policies, and practices related to technology transfer, intellectual property, and innovation.
-The U.S. Trade Representative initiated the exclusion process in July 2018 and has granted multiple sets of exclusions.
-He granted the seventh set of exclusions in September 2019, which are scheduled to expire on September 20, 2020.
+Effective August 23, 2018, the U.S. Trade Representative imposed additional duties on goods of China with an annual trade value of approximately $16 billion as part of the action in the Section 301 investigation of China's acts, policies, and practices related to technology transfer, intellectual property, and innovation.
+The U.S. Trade Representative initiated the exclusion process in September 2018 and granted multiple sets of exclusions.
+The second set of exclusions was granted in September 2019, and are scheduled to expire on September 20, 2020.
 The U.S. Trade Representative has decided to consider a possible extension for up to 12 months of particular exclusions granted in September 2019.
 The Office of the U.S. Trade Representative (USTR) invites public comment on whether to extend particular exclusions.

 You must submit all comments through the online portal: https://comments.USTR.gov.

 Associate General Counsel Philip Butler or Assistant General Counsel Benjamin Allen at (202) 395-5725.

 End Further Info